Update, July 31, 2021: The auction has been rescheduled for Wednesday August 4, 2021.

 Prince Taylor bought a piece of land in Browns Summit from Ceasar and Jeannette Cone in 1903.
 It cost $164.
 The lot was described as “being lot no 1 Block C Ceasar Cone’s subdivision adjacent to the city of Greensboro.”

 Prince built his house there in 1913, according to county records, but it may have been earlier (property records that old aren’t always exactly correct).
 He was a blacksmith, and he kept working until about 10 days before he died in 1953 at age 87.
 The home stayed in his family until his last surviving daughter sold it in 1987.

 The house, at 4606 N.C.
-Highway 150 East in Browns Summit, is now scheduled to be auctioned July 1, 2021 at the Guilford County Courthouse.
+Highway 150 East in Browns Summit, has been scheduled to be auctioned twice, in 2020 and 2021.
+Both auctions were canceled.
 It

 was last sold for $115,000 in 2005.
 It has four bedrooms and one bathroom in 2,224 square feet.
 The lot is 1.15 acres.

 The house is a classic vernacular Queen Anne.
 It has a porch across the front and a bay window on the first floor.
 As is typical with houses to be auctioned, the listing includes no interior pictures.

 Prince and Georgia Floyd Taylor had at least four children.
 Based on hints from various sources, there could have been as many as seven, but details are few.
 James was a sergeant in the 164th Depot Brigade in World War I. Mamie was a teacher.
 George followed his father into the blacksmith trade.
 Annie, their last surviving daughter and perhaps the youngest, was born in 1899 and lived until 1992.
 I haven’t found anything about Prince Taylor Jr. except his name.